 What Microsoft Business Applications Do Right

-As he further points out, all of this is built to “hyper scale” in Azure.
-He added, “I don’t think anybody else really has what Microsoft has in the way of being able to connect all of these pieces so seamlessly, so natively, and that’s really forcing other people to rethink.
+As we further point out, all of this is built to “hyper scale” in Azure.
+“I don’t think anybody else really has what Microsoft has in the way of being able to connect all of these pieces so seamlessly, so natively, and that’s really forcing other people to rethink.”

 PowerApps for Manufacturers